( A static 5-10 page website + single email address )

 One for yourself and another for your “Website Developer“.
 This will be used to upload web pages to your website.

 If you have any questions, call Godaddy’s helpline, preferably during off business hours else the wait time can be longer.
 We have seen very early mornings or late evenings are a good time to call them.
-Call as many times as needed, they are pretty fine with that.
+Call as many times as needed, they are pretty nice about it.
 Never share your Godaddy username and password with anyone else.

 Note: Like all hosts, Godaddy too will also try to sell you many additional products (.net. .org, website creator, SSL etc. ) decline all those, just stick to the basic products only.
 FTP accounts cost nothing ($0 per month).